 How To Find your Friends on Discord

-The Friends List feature in Discord is the perfect addition toward keeping gaming a socializing event.
-Call up a few of your closest gamer buds and connect from anywhere to enjoy your favorite games together.
+The Friends List feature in Discord is the perfect solution to socializing while gaming.
+Call up a few of your closest gamer contacts and connect from anywhere to enjoy your favorite games together.

-Discord does you the service of providing a feature that allows you to list not only your “ride or die” gaming clique, but anyone else who happens to be using the platform.
-This does wonders for those who would rather not have to remember each and every individual’s username when trying to grab some friends to play with.
+Discord does you the service of providing a feature that allows you to list not only your favorite team, but it also lets you communicate with anyone else who happens to be using the platform.
+If you’d like to send a DM to a person who is not on your friend’s list in Discord check out this article.